Catholic East Elementary School

 Good News Adventure Summer Camp

 Are you ready for an Adventure?
 Good News Adventure is our four-parish family’s free, fun, faith-filled annual summer camp for kids of all ages.
 The Adventure will take place June 18 to 22, 2018, from 9 am to 12 pm each day.
 Kids who are completing K3 through Grade 4 are invited to participate, while youth in grades 5 and up are encouraged to join in the fun as volunteers.
 We are also in great need of more adult volunteers to help make this wonderful week possible for our kids!

-For more information, to sign up, or to donate funds or supplies, please visit ssppmilw.org/gna2019 or contact Anh Clausen, Director of Family Ministry, at 414-962-2443 or email@example.com.
+For more information, to sign up, or to donate funds or supplies, please visit ssppmilw.org/gna2019 or contact Anh Clausen, Director of Family Ministry and Religious Formation, at 414-962-2443 or email@example.com.
 It’s an incredible week – You don’t want to miss it!

 If you want to get a peek at what Good News Adventure is like, check out our fabulous photo slideshow!
 GNA Slideshow